EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 {: #delayresother title='Delaying and mismatching response from other resource' artwork-align="center"}

 Remedy: {{I-D.ietf-core-echo-request-tag}} formally updates the client token processing for CoAP {{RFC7252}}.
-Following this updated processing mitages the attack.
+Following this updated processing mitigates the attack.